No Transcendence shows at Jack London for 2023, as company moves to Beltane Ranch for rest of season

 No Broadway Under the Stars shows at Jack London for 2023

-Despite previously announced hopes of finishing out the 2023 theatrical season at its longtime home within the winery ruins at Jack London State Historic Park, Sonoma County’s Transcendence Theatre Company announced on Friday that its final two productions of the summer will instead take place at Glen Ellen’s Beltane Ranch.
+Sonoma County’s Transcendence Theatre Company has announced that its final two productions of the summer will instead take place at Glen Ellen’s Beltane Ranch, scuttling previously announced hopes of finishing out the 2023 theatrical season at the shows’ longtime home within the winery ruins at Jack London State Historic Park.

-The announcement was made by Transcendence Theatre company founders Amy Miller and Brad Surosky, taking the stage during the second act of its current production, “The Beat Goes On,” at Belos Cavalos Ranch in Kenwood.
+The announcement was made Friday by Transcendence Theatre Company founders Amy Miller and Brad Surosky, taking the stage during the second act of its current production, “The Beat Goes On,” at Belos Cavalos Ranch in Kenwood.

+The relocation this season comes amid an ongoing environmental study focused on Transcendence operations at Jack London park, which were grounds for a 2019 lawsuit filed by a group of active and retired state park rangers.

 “We had hoped to have the rest of our Broadway Under the Stars season at Jack London, but it looks like that’s not going to happen,” said Surosky.
 “Things are taking longer than anticipated, so we will not be able to return this year.”

+The company has held its open-air Broadway-styled musical productions in the Glen Ellen park since 2012, drawing thousands of enthusiastic patrons to the protected ruins of the late novelist’s old winery on summer nights.

-In a September 2019 statement from Mike Lynch, president of the rangers association, he argued that the Transcendence shows “are not consistent with the goal of the General Plan to ‘encourage low-impact activities that support and historically compliment the interpretive topics.’”
-The lawsuit claims that State Parks officials neglected to conduct a comprehensive enough study of the shows’ impact on the area, as required under the California Environmental Quality Act.
+But Mike Lynch, president of the rangers association said in a 2019 statement that Transcendence shows amount to “a large, ongoing, multimillion dollar operation and commercial-style theatrical facility right in the heart of Jack London State Historic Park.”

+The rangers’ lawsuit claimed State Parks officials neglected to conduct a comprehensive study of the impact on the area, as required under the California Environmental Quality Act, the state’s bedrock land-use law.

+That review was initially expected to have been completed in time for Transcendence to return to Jack London for the full season, according to Matt Leffert, executive director of the nonprofit Jack London Partners, which manages the park for the state of California.

 “Jack London Park Partners and Transcendence worked so hard to complete the process in time for the 2023 season,” said Leffert.
 “Unfortunately, many aspects of the compliance are out of our hands as California State Parks is the lead agency for the California Environmental Quality Act process necessary to permit this event.”